Important: The Google Maps Platform Premium Plan is no longer available for sign up or new customers.

 - Client ID

-- Private cryptographic key for your client ID
+- Private URL signing secret, or cryptographic key, for your client ID

 - Google Account

 Your Premium Plan includes access to our suite of services and documentation for each API, including developer and API reference guides.

 1 The Places API is not included with the Premium Plan Asset Tracking License.
 If you have an Asset Tracking License, and you want to use the Places API, then contact the Google Maps APIs Sales team.

 All of the APIs you purchased in your Google Cloud Console project are enabled.
 To access your APIs, sign in with your Google Account, and then select your project ID, which starts with Google Maps APIs for Business or Google Maps for Work or Google Maps.
 Both your account and project ID are in your welcome letter.

 Authentication and authorization